Print culture

 Print culture embodies all forms of printed text and other printed forms of visual communication.
-One prominent scholar of print culture in Europe is Elizabeth Eisenstein, who contrasted the print culture of Europe in the centuries after the advent of the Western printing-press to European scribal culture.
+One writer on print culture in Europe is Elizabeth Eisenstein, who contrasted the print culture of Europe in the centuries after the advent of the Western printing-press to European scribal culture.
 The invention of woodblock printing in China almost a thousand years prior and then the consequent Chinese invention of moveable type in 1040 had very different consequences for the formation of print culture in Asia.
 The development of printing, like the development of writing itself, had profound effects on human societies and knowledge.
 "Print culture" refers to the cultural products of the printing transformation.

 In terms of image-based communication, a similar transformation came in Europe from the fifteenth century on with the introduction of the old master print and, slightly later, popular prints, both of which were actually much quicker in reaching the mass of the population than printed text.

 Print culture is the conglomeration of effects on human society that is created by making printed forms of communication.
 Print culture encompasses many stages as it has evolved in response to technological advances.
 Print culture can first be studied from the period of time involving the gradual movement from oration to script as it is the basis for print culture.
 As the printing became commonplace, script became insufficient and printed documents were mass-produced.
 The era of physical print has had a lasting effect on human culture, but with the advent of digital text, some scholars believe the printed word may become obsolete.

 The electronic media, including the World Wide Web, can be seen as an outgrowth of print culture.